-After enjoying success on the NorAm circuit in 2018/19, Riley reached his long-time goal of racing in a World Cup event when he made his debut in Soelden in 2019.
-However, his 2020/21 World Cup season was much more successful, crossing the super-G finish line for the first time in Val D’Isere (FRA) and following it up with a similar result in Val Gardena (ITA).
-Building on this success, Riley netted his first World Cup points in 2021 with a memorable 22nd place finish in the downhill at Beaver Creek after starting with bib 57, shocking the crowd when he crossed the finish line.
-Riley will look to earn more World cup points in 2022/23 while building towards the 2026 Winter Games.
+After enjoying success on the Nor-Am circuit in 2018-19, Riley reached his long-time goal of racing in a World Cup event when he made his debut in Sölden, AUT in 2019.
+However, his 2020-21 World Cup season was much more successful, crossing the super-G finish line for the first time in Val D’Isere, FRA and following it up with a similar result in Val Gardena, ITA.

 While skiing and school take up much of Riley’s time, he has made sure to give back to his community.
-In June 2020, he was awarded the ALS Society of British Columbia’s Leader of Tomorrow Award for raising almost $9,000, alongside his uncle, as part of Team ALS BC in last year’s Vancouver Marathon.
+In June 2020, he was awarded the ALS Society of British Columbia’s Leader of Tomorrow Award for raising almost $9,000, alongside his uncle, as part of Team ALS B.C. in 2021’s Vancouver Marathon.